CityOfLosAngeles/webcode-toolkit/README.md

 The import form has the following options:

 * Upload file(s): A file upload field that accepts a .epub file.
-* Book: If you have enabled the bookshow module, this option lets you select a Book previously created in Drupal to import the content into.
+* Book: If you have enabled the Book content type, this option lets you select a Book previously created in Drupal to import the content into.
 * Header level: Select the header tag used in your Epub file that will interpreted as node titles in Drupal.
 * Publishing options: This selector lets you decide what to do if duplicate content is discovered (either create new content or replace existing).
 If you have enabled the bookshow module and selected to replace existing content, you are asked to specify which top level book section you wish to replace.